 Publicity increases community awareness of your non-profit organization and pays untold dividends.
 It will motivate additional participation, increase your volunteer pool, provide feedback, and give a method for communicating results.

 See the Section on Publicity for more detailed information.

 Another common mistake is doing too many fundraisers.
 The result is burnout of your volunteers, your participants, and their customers.
 You know your group is in trouble if you belong to the “Fundraiser of the Month” club.

 Limit your group to two or three main fundraisers each year.
 Take the time to design the right approach that will maximize the results of each fundraiser.
-A well conducted fundraiser can double the results of one that is poorly planned
+A well conducted fundraiser can double the results of one that is poorly planned and executed.

 Other warning signs of doing too many fundraisers include low sales volume or a declining net per customer transaction.
 Why bother to do fundraisers at all if you end up generating less than $5 or $10 net profit per salesperson?

 This book is full of suggestions on how to maximize your revenue for each fundraiser.
 One is to have a supplemental offering on top of each major effort.
 There are literally dozens of other ideas too numerous to list here.